ATE168Forever/etf_react_server/README.md

 ### Google Drive backup
 The About tab offers a one-click backup that saves encrypted app data to the user's Google Drive `appDataFolder`.
 This feature uses OAuth and does **not** require any URL configuration.

+## Copyright

+© 2025 GiantBean.
+All rights reserved.